 You can start with standard vegetable broth, adding root vegetables, onion, garlic, tomato, dry mushrooms, celery, and spices.
 I moved away from this to just pure bone broth because the unadulterated broth could be used more versatilely in other dishes, such as curries and miso soup.

-Crock pot or the stove top methods
+Crockpot or the stove top methods

 You can cook bone broth on the stovetop, which I used to do, or in a crockpot.
 I switched to a crockpot because I could leave the electric crock pot mostly unattended.
 I usually start Friday evening with roasting the bones and keep cooking (on low) until Monday evening when putting the soup in jars and freezing.
-Just keep added hot water periodically when broth evaporates while cooking.
-Adding 1-2 tbs for vinegar to cooking broth helps to extract the minerals from the bones and create an even more nutritionally potent broth.
+Just keep adding hot water periodically when broth evaporates while cooking.
+Adding 1-2 tbs of vinegar to cooking broth helps to extract the minerals from the bones and create an even more nutritionally potent broth.

 Freezer for versatile use